scenic555/optical/README.md

 An R package for optimal item calibaration in computerized achievement tests.

-With this `optical` package, a set of items that require calibration can be optimally allocated to a group of examinees.
-The optimization process utilizes the restricted optimal design method, which has been described in detail by Ul Hassan and Miller in their works published in [**2019**](https://link.springer.com/article/10.1007/s11336-019-09673-6) and [**2021**](https://doi.org/10.1016/j.csda.2021.107177).
+The restricted optimal design method is implemented to optimally allocate a set of items that require calibration to a group of examinees.
+The optimization process is based on the method described in detail by Ul Hassan and Miller in their works published in [**2019**](https://link.springer.com/article/10.1007/s11336-019-09673-6) and [**2021**](https://doi.org/10.1016/j.csda.2021.107177).
 To use the method, preliminary item characteristics must be provided as input.